MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Related Work

 \section{Related Work}

+Various works have directly and indirectly studied entity state tracking, including in multimodal settings.
+MET-Bench differs from these by studying parallel multimodal entity state tracking tasks in text and image, allowing for analysis of the unique challenges of tracking entities over analogous tasks in both modalities.

-Entity tracking has been extensively studied in textual domains, with a focus on probing and improving language models' abilities to maintain representations of entity states.
-For instance, \citet{toshniwal2022chess} evaluates chess as an entity tracking domain, employing fine-tuned models \citep{radford2019language} to assess performance.
-Similarly, \citet{kim-schuster-2023-entity} examine the impact of model size and fine-tuning on entity tracking in textual settings similar to our Shell Game domain. \citet{tandon-etal-2020-dataset} construct a benchmark for understanding entity state changes in procedural texts. \citet{shirai-etal-2022-visual} construct the Visual Recipe Flow corpus and evaluate the ability of multimodal embedding models to properly sequence images depicting recipe states.
-In contrast, our work requires predicting entity state changes from actions specified in images and involves larger state spaces.
+\paragraph{Textual State Tracking} Entity tracking has been extensively studied in textual domains, with a focus on probing and improving LLMs' abilities to maintain representations of entity states. \citet{toshniwal2022chess} evaluate chess as an entity tracking domain, employing finetuned models \citep{radford2019language} to assess performance. \citet{kim-schuster-2023-entity} examine the impact of model size and finetuning on entity tracking in textual settings similar to our Shell Game domain. \citet{tandon-etal-2020-dataset} construct a benchmark for understanding entity state changes in procedural texts.

-Several studies explore the implicit representations of entity states in language models. \citet{li-etal-2021-implicit} and \citet{long-etal-2016-simpler} use semantic probing to reveal that Transformer-based models \citep{vaswani2017attention} capture entity state representations implicitly during textual reasoning.
-Building on this, \citet{prakash2023fine} demonstrate that fine-tuning language models for entity tracking tasks enhances pre-existing internal mechanisms rather than learning entirely new representations. \citet{li2023emergent} find that Transformers trained on Othello games form internal representations of the game state.
+Several studies explore the implicit representations of entity states in LLMs. \citet{li2025language} employ interpretability methods to understand how LLMs implement entity tracking. \citet{li-etal-2021-implicit} and \citet{long-etal-2016-simpler} use semantic probing to reveal that Transformer-based models \citep{vaswani2017attention} capture entity state representations implicitly during textual reasoning.
+Building on this, \citet{prakash2023fine} demonstrate that finetuning language models for entity tracking tasks enhances pre-existing internal mechanisms rather than learning entirely new representations. \citet{li2023emergent} find that Transformers trained on Othello games form internal representations of the game state.